🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows the cost-of-living averages in two different cities as compared to the national cost-of-living average.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The table below shows the percentage participation of women in senior management in three companies between 1975 and 2015.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The table below shows the production of milk annually in four countries in 1990, 2000 and 2010.
+The table below shows the number of visitors to three different museums in London between 2000 and 2020.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The table below gives information about the average annual distance travelled by adults and the types of travel in 1977 and 2007.
+The table below shows how the UK unemployed spent their time last year.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All